jeffh1cks/4420/pages/proposal.md

 ## Motivation:

 <div id="text">
 With most of our work in this course being with relational databases, SQLite and MariaDB, I wanted to compare/contrast it with a NoSQL database.
 I will take our current working database in SQLite for NFTs and convert to MongoDB.
-Once I have converted the database, I will run queries on the databases and compare times for execution.
-I will look at the effect on performance of adding secondary indexes for the different databases.
-I will also scale up my database to see the effect on each type of database.
-The purpose of this is to decide which database type best fits the data for our NFT data and how to best handle scaling.
 <br/>
 <br/>
-I will also get some practice hosting my web application and database on my own server.
+I will get some practice hosting my web application and database on my own server.
 With Artemis, only allowing SQLite and MariaDB, there was a need to use my own server for which I will have more control in using MongoDB for my new database.
+I wanted the ability to be able to access the database outside of my application, thus created the need to make API routes to be able to retrieve the data.
 </div>